msf1013/Power-Method/README.md

 # Power-Method
-Python implementation of the Power Method, for finding the dominant eigenvalue of a matrix
+Python/NumPy implementation of the Power Method, for finding the dominant eigenvalue of a matrix